 Courtesy Chef Adrian Davila People always want to go for the big 25-pound birds, but those giant turkeys never cook evenly.
 “Instead go with a medium-sized turkey, about 13 to 15 pounds. is the best.
 If you have a big bunch, it’s better to get two medium-sized turkeys rather than one giant one,” says Chef Adrian Davila, of Davila’s BBQ.
 They’re easier to manage and won’t dry out in the oven.
-Our free Thanksgiving planner will also help guarantee the day is a success.
+Check out these easy mouthwatering Thanksgiving side dishes all your guests will love.

 Serve up a signature cocktail

 Courtesy Chef Gason Nelson “Take the flavors of Thanksgiving to your cocktails,” suggests Chef Gason Nelson, a chef to celebrities and athletes in New Orleans, who created this Rosemary-Infused Cranberry Punch: Make rosemary-infused simple syrup, by boiling 4 oz. water, 4 oz. sugar and 2 rosemary sprigs for 3 minutes or until sugar dissolves.
 Remove rosemary and set aside to cool.
 Pour 1 1/2 oz. vodka, 2 oz. cranberry juice, 1/2 oz. mango nectar and 1 oz. rosemary-infused simple syrup over ice and stir.
 Garnish with a sprig of rosemary.
-(Makes one cocktail) This is what your alcoholic drink of choice says about your personality.
+(Makes one cocktail) Follow these tips to keep your sanity when hosting Thanksgiving.